Science and Health with Key to the Scriptures: Fruitage

-This 100-page-long section consists of 84 testimonials of the healing power derived from reading the text in Science and Health.
-There are descriptions of addiction, asthma, broken bone, cataract, cancer, deafness, eczema, a fibroid tumor, and rheumatism.
-Prior intervention by physicians is mentioned in 50 of these cases, and one relates a confirmatory X-ray by a physician.
+This section is 100 pages long and consists of 84 testimonies of the healing power derived from reading Science and Health.
+There are descriptions of healings of addiction, asthma, broken bones, cataracts, cancer, deafness, eczema, fibroid tumor, and rheumatism.
+Prior intervention by physicians is mentioned in 50 of these cases, and one relates a confirmatory X-ray image by a physician.

+Marietta T. Webb, who in 1911 became one of the first African Americans listed in the Christian Science Journal as a practitioner, became the only African American to have a healing testimony included in the Fruitage section of Science and Health.

 Copyright

-The first edition was copyrighted in 1875.
+The first edition was copyrighted by Eddy in 1875, in part to help separate her work from the "sea of metaphysical writing" circulating at the time.
 The copyright for Science and Health went through several renewals including a posthumous renewal in 1934 by the Christian Science Board of Directors.

-At the request of the Christian Science Board of Directors, in December 1971 Congress passed a law extending the copyright on Science and Health by 75 years.
+In December 1971, Congress passed a law extending the copyright on Science and Health by 75 years to the Christian Science Board of Directors.
+There was some opposition to the bill, as it would prevent dissident groups from publishing their own edited versions of the book.

-However, following a legal suit brought by David James Nolan and Lucile J. Place of United Christian Scientists, the copyright extension was found unconstitutional in 1985 by Federal District Judge Thomas Penfield Jackson.
+In 1985 however, following a legal suit brought by United Christian Scientists, a group which wanted to publish their own version of the book, the copyright extension was found unconstitutional by Federal District Judge Thomas Penfield Jackson.
 In 1987 the United States Court of Appeals for the District of Columbia upheld the ruling of the district court.
 As a result, Science and Health has been in the public domain since 1987.

 Editions

-The first edition was printed by W. F. Brown & Co.
-Their invoice for 1,000 copies, dated 30 October 1875, was made out to George M. Barry and Edward Hitchins for $2285.35.
-It consisted of 456 pages, plus 2 pages of errata.
-Unfortunately there were hundreds of typographic errors, some because the printer, not understanding the author's meaning, had tried to correct the wording without consulting her.
+The first edition was published in 1875 by Eddy, who was then in her mid-fifties and known as Mary Baker Glover.
+It was printed by W.F.
+Brown & Co.
+Their invoice for 1,000 copies, dated October 30, 1875, was made out to George M. Barry and Edward Hitchins for US$2,285.35.
+The edition consisted of 456 pages, plus 2 pages of errata.
+However, there were hundreds of typographic errors, some because the printer, not understanding the author's meaning, had tried to correct the wording without consulting her.
 The second edition, printed by Rand, Avery & Co, appeared in 1878, with 167 pages of new material.
 It was called Science and Health Volume 2 to indicate that it was a supplement to the first edition, but it, too, was full of typographic errors.
-However the third edition, printed by John Wilson at the University Press in Cambridge, Massachusetts, was of a high standard.
+Finally, the third edition printed by John Wilson at the University Press in Cambridge, Massachusetts, was of a high standard.
 Twelve further two-volume editions followed, before the 16th edition appeared as a single volume in 1886.
 This edition of the book had 552 pages, plus an index of 38 pages, and "with Key to the Scriptures" had been added to the title.
 Eddy remained loyal to the University Press for the rest of her life, and in 1897 even made a substantial investment to save it from bankruptcy.